Motor vehicle policy: accident procedures

 - The college’s insurance company may contact you to obtain accident information.
 Please respond as promptly as possible.

 - Information and records regarding accidents will be maintained by the Business Services office.

 - Other considerations when involved in a vehicle accident:

 Do be courteous

 Don’t discuss any conditions or defects of the automobile

-Once a determination as to cause and preventability is established, findings and Recommendation will be forwarded to Human Resources & the vehicle operators Supervisors (for Employees) or Student Affairs (for Students) for any corrective action (e.g. temporary or permanent denial of College driving privileges, required attendance at additional training program, etc).
+Once a determination as to cause and preventability is established, findings and recommendation will be forwarded to Human Resources and the vehicle operator's supervisors (for employees) or Student Affairs (for Students) for any corrective action (e.g. temporary or permanent denial of college driving privileges, required attendance at additional training program, etc).